FabioChiodini/ProjectSpawn/README.md

 •	[OPTIONAL for testing] Destroys the AMI provisioned

+## Configuration File

-It uses a file to load the variables needed (/home/ec2-user/Cloud1).
+This code uses a file to load the variables needed (/home/ec2-user/Cloud1).

 This file has the following format: